 - Have limits on the schedule of pharmacological agent that is provided and quantity limitations may apply

 - Most states have either a stand-alone prescription monitoring system or a joint system that allows for clinicians to see previous controlled substances prescribed for a patient

 - Only very few states allow for CDS to be prescribed without an initial encounter being completed in-person

 Work Site Policies

 Telemedicine-only platforms such as Wheel usually have prohibitions on controlled substances being prescribed by their clinicians.
 This is to protect the provider, patient, and platform.

 COVID-19 Changes to Controlled Dangerous Substances (CDS)

 Controlled Dangerous Substances (CDS) prescriptions have transformed during the COVID-19 crisis.
+Furthermore, Congress is taking measures to expand telemedicine prescription.
 Most of the usual prescribing guidelines for controlled substances still apply, but the following major changes have happened:

 - DEA made changes to prescribing practices

 - Schedule 2 narcotics can be called in for an “emergency” supply